The Tanaka-Thomas's Vafa-Witten invariants via surface Deligne-Mumford stacks: Introduction

 \subsection{Related and future research}

-As we have already pointed out, our research for the Vafa-Witten invariants for surface DM stacks is definitely motivated by the beautiful work of Tanaka-Thomas \cite{TT1}, \cite{TT2}.
+As we have already pointed out, our study for the Vafa-Witten invariants for surface DM stacks is definitely motivated by the beautiful work of Tanaka-Thomas \cite{TT1}, \cite{TT2}.
 Our original motivation is to expect that surface DM stacks can give different phenomenon for the invariants.
 As mentioned earlier, it is interesting to define generalized invariants $\vw$ as in \cite{TT2} and study the wall-crossing formula of Joyce-Song, and we leave this as a future research.
+Special examples of surface DM stacks are cyclic gerbes over smooth surfaces, and in \cite{Jiang_2019} Jiang has developed a theory of twisted Vafa-Witten invariants using gerbe twisted sheaves and proved the S-duality conjecture of Vafa-Witten for K3 surfaces.

 Let $S$ be a projective surface with isolated ADE type singularities.
 It is interesting to calculate the Vafa-Witten invariants using the techniques developed in \cite{GT}, and compare with the Vafa-Witten invariants with its crepant resolution $\widetilde{S}$.
 In particular, if $S$ is a smooth projective K3 surface, and let $[S/\mu_N]$ be the quotient stack, where $\mu_N$ is a cyclic group of order $N$ acting as symplectic automorphisms on $S$.
 From \cite{Huybrechts}, the action only has finite isolated rational double points singularities and its crepant resolution is a smooth K3 surface.
 It is interesting to study the Vafa-Witten invariants of the quotient stack $[S/\mu_N]$ and compare with the Vafa-Witten invariants for $S$ calculated in \cite{TT2}.
 We leave these as future projects too.